qubicmio/rpc20-blog-post/README.md

 }' | jq
 ```

-This was not possible with the old query endpoints.
-The new endpoints allow 3rd party services like explorers, wallets to display data much easier than before.
+Queries like these were not possible with the old query endpoints.
+The new endpoints allow 3rd party services to retrieve data much easier than before.

-The older v1 endpoints are deprecated and the ones that could not get transparently migrated to the new query infrastructure will get removed soon.
+The new endpoints will replace the old deprecated endpoints and the old ones will get removed soon.
 Information will follow in due time.

 ### Modifications to the archiver

-The [go-archiver](https://github.com/qubic/go-archiver) is still in use but is going to be refactored step by step to focus more on collecting the data and short term archivation.
+The [go-archiver](https://github.com/qubic/go-archiver) is still in use but is going to be refactored step by step to focus more on collecting the data and short term archiving.
 This is ongoing work that should be finished this year.
 The new version is needed for completing the archiving of the per-epoch-data.

 The new version will have new features with regard to managing the data per epoch:

-* It will produce one data set per epoch for archivation.
+* It will produce one data set per epoch for archiving.
-* It will enable importing a series of sequential epochs.
+* It will enable re-importing a series of sequential epochs.
 * It will prune old data as configured (for example keep last 'x' epochs).

 As the archiver is important for 3rd party developers and they do not want to run the complete RPC 2.0 infrastructure, many features will stay so that it can be used stand-alone, like a basic query API.
-Certain query functionality need to be removed, for example the `/v2/identities/{identity}/transfers` endpoint because superfluous indices will be removed from the data format.
-The current query API will be replaced by new more consistent endpoints.
+Certain query functionality needs to be removed though because of data format changes.
+The current query API will be replaced by a new one.

 ### Overall architecture